-NITIN AHUJA, ISAAC ALPERT, STEPHEN ALTOBELLI, PETER C. BAKER, CHARLIE BARDEY, KIARA BARROW, BRAD BOLMAN, NICK BOWLIN, PETER BOWMAN, MARK COLEMAN, ELENA FERNÁNDEZ COLLINS, DAN ELKIND, ANDREW FEDOROV, KATE HARLOE, TARPLEY HITT, NOAH KULWIN, BETTY LEMA, DAVE MARQUES, B. D. MCCLAY, CALDER MCHUGH, BEN MESIROW, JOHN MACNEILL MILLER, QUINN ROBERTS, WALKER RUTTER-BOWMAN, ELENA SAAVEDRA BUCKLEY, MARTIN SCHAUSS, ALANNA SCHUBACH, JULIA SIZEK, WILL SOLOMON, EMMA SULLIVAN, THEO WAYT, CARLY YINGST
+NITIN AHUJA, ISAAC ALPERT, STEPHEN ALTOBELLI, PETER C. BAKER, CHARLIE BARDEY, KIARA BARROW, BRAD BOLMAN, NICK BOWLIN, PETER BOWMAN, MARK COLEMAN, ELENA FERNÁNDEZ COLLINS, DAN ELKIND, ANDREW FEDOROV, KATE HARLOE, TARPLEY HITT, NOAH KULWIN, BETTY LEMA, DAVE MARQUES, B. D. MCCLAY, CALDER MCHUGH, BEN MESIROW, JOHN MACNEILL MILLER, QUINN ROBERTS, WALKER RUTTER-BOWMAN, MARTIN SCHAUSS, ALANNA SCHUBACH, JULIA SIZEK, WILL SOLOMON, EMMA SULLIVAN, THEO WAYT, CARLY YINGST

 With the right branding, this yeast extract paste — texturally similar to the tar-like stuff in which Scarlett Johansson traps Scottish lads in Under the Skin — could become the favorite spread of American zoomers.
 Like much of the sinister cuisine known as “British food,” it was popularized as a wartime ration and hasn’t changed much since.
 Gen Z, born in the fog of Forever War, could use a fetish with which to remind themselves that they live under a constant state of emergency.
 And it’s vegan!